 This college student is someone who will be working on achieving independence.
 This is one of the most thrilling aspects of the college experience for many students – and also one of the most frightening and difficult to navigate.
 Some students will struggle with their independence as they learn that along with the independence comes the need to be responsible for themselves.

-Perhaps you have worked hard to help your student achieve the independence and personal responsibility that she will need in college, or perhaps she will have a lot to learn.
+Perhaps you have worked hard to help your student achieve the independence and personal responsibility that they will need in college, or perhaps they will have a lot to learn.
 As parents, it is important that we recognize the struggle our students may face.
 Don’t jump in to help too quickly.
-Encourage your student to try to solve problems for herself, understand when she doesn’t share as much with you as you might wish for, and support her when she falters.
+Encourage your student to try to solve problems on their own, try to understand when your student doesn’t share as much with you as you might wish, and support them when they falter.

 This college student needs a refuge.

-Finally, your student is someone who will need a home base to which he can return to recharge his batteries.
-He will need a place, and a family, where he is accepted unconditionally and which allow him down time.
-He will need a place where he doesn’t have to “reinvent” himself and where he can let his guard down.
+Finally, your student is someone who will need a home base to which they can return to recharge their batteries.
+Your student will need a place, and a family, where they are accepted unconditionally and which allow them down time.
+Your student will need a place where they don’t have to work at “reinvention” and where they can let their guard down.

-When he calls, or comes home, be prepared for a range of possible scenarios.
-He may have lots to tell you.
-He may have nothing to say.
-He may want to spend his entire time with his friends, or he may want to do nothing but sleep.
+When your student calls, or comes home, be prepared for a range of possible scenarios.
+They may have lots to tell you.
+They may have nothing to say.
+Your student may want to spend their entire time with his friends, or they may want to do nothing but sleep.
 Home is the refuge.
-Be there for him, but trust him to take the lead.
-Be there for him, but recognize that your role may have changed since he was in high school.
-Be there for him, and enjoy getting to know him all over again.
+Be there, but trust your student to take the lead.
+Be there, but recognize that your role may have changed since your student was in high school – even if that was only a few days or weeks ago.
+Be there, and enjoy getting to know your student all over again.